 Welcome to “Ask Dr. Sophia,” where our own Dr. Sophia Kogan answers your hair questions.
 Specializing in integrative hair health, Dr. Kogan is an expert on the effects of botanicals, nutrition, and stress on follicle biology.
-This week, she’s talking about shedding and why stressing over every hair that comes out in your brush is not the move.
+This week, she’s talking about shedding and why stressing over every hair that comes out in your brush is the move.

 Ask Dr. Sophia:

 Q: How do I stop hair from coming out in my brush?